Reviews You Can Rely On

 Credit: Joshua Hutchens

-Bigger kids can utilize the “Deckhand” handlebars that bolt directly to the rack and give them more of an active riding feel.
-The RadWagon is one of the best kid haulers you can buy; it provides a smoother ride than the Aventon Abound but can't haul quite as much.
+Bigger kids can utilize the “Deckhand” handlebars that bolt directly to the rack, giving them an active riding feel.
+The RadWagon is one of the best kid haulers you can buy; it provides a smoother ride than the Aventon Abound LR but has a lower weight limit.

 User Interface

-The 4" color screen sits in the center of the handlebar, clearly in your line of sight and bright enough to see even in full sun.
+The 4" display sits in the center of the handlebar, clearly in your line of sight and bright enough to see even in full sun.
 There is a USB-C charging port on the display's underside.
-Should you choose to mount a phone to the handlebar for navigation, being able to plug your phone in will allow you to keep the screen running.
+If you choose to mount a phone to the handlebars for navigation, plugging it in will keep the screen running.
 The UI and UX of this screen are exceptionally good; the speed is displayed in the center in large format, and the battery is depicted visually at the top of the screen in a long cylindrical battery.
-The state of charge is shown in the battery with a solid vs. empty block, much like a tablet or phone, but also as a remaining range number below your current speed.
-Below your current speed are the pedal assist modes with your current mode highlighted.
+The state of charge is displayed on the battery, using a solid vs. empty block, similar to a tablet or phone, and also as a remaining range number below your current speed.
+Below your current speed are the pedal assist modes, with your current mode highlighted.
 Turn signal indicators flash to the left or right of your current speed.
-The top of the screen shows the current wattage and an odometer.
-The secondary screen displays trip distance, trip time, and class level.
+The top of the screen displays the current wattage and an odometer.
+Flipping to a secondary screen reveals trip distance, trip time, and class level.

 This is probably the best e-bike display we've seen yet; having a USB-C port at the bottom makes it even better.